VictorMsilva/VictorMsilva/README.md

 **Project Management**
 - Agile • Scrum • PMBOK • CSPO • Stakeholder Communication

-## 📈 Featured Projects

-Coming soon — I’m currently organizing and publishing selected projects from my work in healthcare, biometrics, and intelligent mobility.
-Stay tuned!

 ## 📫 Let's Connect

-Feel free to explore my repositories, reach out via [LinkedIn](https://www.linkedin.com/in/seu-perfil) or drop me a message if you'd like to collaborate or talk data.
+Feel free to explore my repositories, reach out via [LinkedIn](https://www.linkedin.com/in/victor-monteiro-36a35949/) or drop me a message if you'd like to collaborate or talk data.

 ---